falconry/falcon/README.rst

 In order to provide an extra speed boost, Falcon can compile itself with Cython.
 Wheels containing pre-compiled binaries are available from PyPI for several common platforms.
-However, if a wheel for your platform of choice is not available, you can install the source distribution, that will automatically try to cythonize Falcon for your environment, falling back to a normal pure-Python install in case of issues in the cythonization step:
+However, if a wheel for your platform of choice is not available, you can install the source distribution.
+The installation process will automatically try to cythonize Falcon for your environment, falling back to a normal pure-Python install if any issues are encountered during the cythonization step:

 .. code:: bash